lupyuen/lupyuen.github.io/src/auto2.md

 _Wow looks like we're doing Everything Everywhere All at Once / Daily / Fortnightly for NuttX on PineDio Stack!
 Why are we doing all this?_

-PineDio Stack is the most complex IoT gadget I've ever seen...
-All 23 GPIOs in use, some multiplexed!
+PineDio Stack is the __most complex IoT gadget__ I've seen... __All 23 GPIOs__ in use, some multiplexed!

 TODO: Common framework for apps and drivers

-TODO: Careful coordination between devs, across time zones
+TODO: Mostly automated coordination between devs, across time zones

 TODO: Appeals to Linux coders

 TODO: Only Community Supported RTOS for BL602

-TODO: Only other alternative: FreeRTOS
+TODO: Only other alternative: FreeRTOS, BL IoT SDK, BL MCU SDK

+TODO: But we might face serious challenges creating complex firmware for PineDio Stack

 # What's Next